 This is the one thing my husband has been wanting to do for years that we just hadn’t gotten around to until now.
 But it was worth the wait because our sunset tour over three Hawaiian islands (Maui, Molokai, and Lanai) was one for the books!
 I booked our tour almost three months early because this is the only sunset tour from any helicopter company on Maui, and I wanted to make sure we could schedule this on our anniversary (May 2).
 Seeing the Hawaiian beauty from above, especially the tallest sea cliffs in the world that can only be admired from air or sea, was a one-of-a-kind, romantic experience.

 Get the whole story: Maui and Molokai Helicopter Tour

 Are you ready for your own romantic Maui vacation?
 We recommend it!
-Check out my Pacific Islands Page for everything you need about Hawaii!
+Check out my Hawaiian Islands Page for everything you need about Hawaii!

 Love this post?
 Pin it for later!